Those Who Hunt Elves

 Those Who Hunt Elves (エルフを狩るモノたち, Erufu o Karu Mono-tachi) is a Japanese manga series written and illustrated by Yu Yagami.
-The plot revolves around three travellers, the eponymous "Elf Hunters", and the elven sorceress Mistress Celcia.
+The plot revolves around three travelers, the eponymous "Elf Hunters", and the elven sorceress Mistress Celcia.
 The anime was released in North America on VHS and DVD by ADV Films and later re-released by Sentai Filmworks.

 On June 12, 2015, the Chinese Ministry of Culture listed Those Who Hunt Elves among 38 anime and manga titles banned in China.

 Plot

 Elf Hunters seek five spell fragments that have been placed on the skin of elves, similar to tattoos, throughout the magical world they have been transported to.
 When they find them, they will be able to return to Japan.

 The Elf Hunters travel by means of a Type 74 tank, which has been transported to the magical world with them.

 The reaction of various elves as the team attempts to strip them naked is a primary basis for much of the show's humor, and are more ridiculous than suggestive.
-The series is also known for breaking the fourth wall, mostly from Junpei.
+The series is also known for breaking the fourth wall, mostly by Junpei.